 What is SNI?
 Server Name Indication (SNI) is an extension to the Transport Layer Security (TLS) protocol by which a client indicates which hostname it is attempting to connect to at the start of the handshaking process. (src: wiki).

 - Firewall: TCP port 443 should be enabled in bound and if client user certificate authentication (clientTLS authentication using X509 user certificates) is required and the certauth endpoint on port 443 is not enabled, AD FS 2016 requires that TCP port 49443 be enabled inbound on the firewall between the clients.
-Since I am not using an Web Application Proxy, this is ignored.
+Additionally, Since I am not using an Web Application Proxy, this is ignored.

-- For Windows Integrated authentication, you must use a DNS A record (not CNAME) for the federation service name.
+- Therefore, For Windows Integrated authentication, you must use a DNS A record (not CNAME) for the federation service name.